UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_resources.md

 performance and scaling of your job**.
 We recommend to take our {ref}`gaussian-job-examples` as a starting point.

 Due to its versatility, it is hard to be general about Gaussian binary scaling.
 We do know that plain DFT-jobs with rather non-complicated molecules like caffeine scales easily up to the core-count limit on Saga and into the range of 16 nodes on Fram.
 On the other side, jobs with transition-metal containing molecules like Fe-corroles scales moderately outside of 2 full nodes on Saga.
 On a general note, the range on 2-4 nodes seems to be within decent scaling behaviour for most linda-executables (the LXYZ.exel-binaries, see the Gaussian home folder on each NRIS machine).
-Also note that due to different node-sharing policies for Fram and Saga there will be the need for setting an additonal slurm-flag when running Gaussian jobs on Saga.
+Also note that due to different node-sharing policies for Fram and Saga there will be the need for setting an additional slurm-flag when running Gaussian jobs on Saga.

 ### Memory utilization: